kyma-project/control-plane/docs/kyma-environment-broker/03-11-swagger.md

----
-title: Check API using Swagger
+# Check API using Swagger
-type: Details
----

 Using the Swagger UI, you can visualize Kyma Environment Broker's (KEB's) APIs on a single page.